 Whether it be a distraction, a miscommunication, or we just don’t know what the candidate is saying, it is common for a recruiter to get to the end of an interview and realize that their notes are insufficient.

-Now however, recruiters have been switching to pre-recorded video interviewing to ensure they get the detailed notes they need.
+Now however, recruiters have been switching to one-way video interviewing to ensure they get the detailed notes they need.

 Why Incomplete Notes Can Negatively Impact Your Hiring Quality

 It’s common knowledge among recruiters that your decision to hire a candidate or move them forward in the process is only as solid as the notes taken while interviewing them.
 This is because this decision is based up specific and detailed comparisons of candidates, whether it be based on their skill sets or education that qualifies them for a position.

 Rachel has been a recruiter for less than a year, but she already understands this importance.
 She has relied on her own notes as well as the notes of her colleagues to make difficult choices and always does her best to keep as detailed records as she possibly can.
 The reality, however, is that like many people, Rachel has always struggled to keep focus and remaining fully attentive for long periods of time, so whenever she is booked for long days full of phone interviews, it’s common for her to become distracted.